Most Active Stories

 Isabel Alvarez will probably download Abastéceme.
 The middle-class Caracas housewife just returned to Venezuela after visiting her daughter, Indra Reyes, in Deerfield Beach.

-Before she left, Alvarez showed me the four large suitcases that she was stuffing less with gifts and souvenirs than with goods like coffee, tampons, harina pan (the cornmeal used to make Venezuela’s food staple, arepas), soap, toothpaste and, of course, toilet paper, which to many visiting Venezuelans nowadays sits on South Florida Walmart shelves like row after row of gems on the wall of a diamond mine.
+Before she left, Alvarez showed me four large suitcases.
+Normally, she would have stuffed them with gifts and souvenirs; this time they were bulging with goods like coffee, toothpaste, tampons, soap and harina pan, the cornmeal used to make Venezuela’s food staple, arepas.
+And yes, toilet paper - which to many visiting Venezuelans nowadays sits on South Florida Walmart shelves like row after row of gems on the wall of a diamond mine.

-Before packing those bags, Alvarez sent three larges boxes of all that stuff home by boat.
+Alvarez had already sent three larges boxes of all that stuff home by boat.
 “How is it possible in the 21st Century,” Alvarez asked me, “that in a country as rich as Venezuela, we can’t find things as basic as this?”

 Good question.
 South Florida families have been ferrying necessities like these to relatives back in communist Cuba for decades.
 But Venezuela has the largest oil reserves in the world as well as a private sector.
 So how, to echo Alvarez, did the country get in this mess in the 21st century?